20 Mar Tips for Being In Front of The Camera

 Get Comfortable With being Filmed: Tips For Getting In Front Of The Camera

 More and more of us are having to navigate being in front of the camera for work.
 For one person that could mean feeling more comfortable with Skype meetings.
 For another it’s using Facebook Live to promote their business.
-I asked ex MTV presenter and founder of http://themummyvlogger.tv/ Hanieh Vidmar for her advice for anyone who finds themselves having to get in front of the camera.
+I asked ex TV presenter Hanieh Vidmar for her advice for anyone who finds themselves having to get in front of the camera.

 Don’t Get Paranoid